Outsourcing: Business process outsourcing

 Business process outsourcing (BPO) is a subset of outsourcing that involves the contracting of the operations and responsibilities of a specific business process to a third-party service provider.
 Originally, this was associated with manufacturing firms, such as Coca-Cola that outsourced large segments of its supply chain.

 BPO is typically categorized into back office and front office outsourcing.
-BPO can help your business remain competitive and efficient by leveraging the expertise of other companies that are more specialized in certain functions.

 BPO can be offshore outsourcing, near-shore outsourcing to a nearby country, or onshore outsourcing to the same country.
-Information technology-enabled service (ITES-BPO), knowledge process outsourcing (KPO) and legal process outsourcing (LPO) are some of the sub-segments of BPO.
+Information technology-enabled service (ITES-BPO), knowledge process outsourcing (KPO) and legal process outsourcing (LPO), a.k.a. legal outsourcing, are some of the sub-segments of BPO.

 Although BPO began as a cost-reducer, changes (specifically the move to more service-based rather than product-based contracts), companies now choose to outsource their back-office increasingly for time flexibility and direct quality control.
 Business process outsourcing enhances the flexibility of an organization in different ways:

 BPO vendor charges are project-based or fee-for-service, using business models such as remote in-sourcing or similar software development and outsourcing models.
 This can help a company to become more flexible by transforming fixed into variable costs.
 A variable cost structure helps a company responding to changes in required capacity and does not require a company to invest in assets, thereby making the company more flexible.

 BPO also permits focusing on a company's core competencies.

 Supply chain management with effective use of supply chain partners and business process outsourcing can increase the speed of several business processes.